Millions of Smart Meters May Over-Inflate Readings by up to 600%

 Re: (Score:2)

+That you think privacy even exists is fucking laughable, it demonstrates just how ignorant of reality you truly are.
+Bet you voted Democrat, Republican, or Liberal, didn't you?
+It would figure, since none of you fuckers have a goddamned

+If the majority of the meters are giving us bad data, their predictive data may well have a negative value.

-Re: A cure for which there is no disease (Score:3)
+Re: A cure for which there is no disease (Score:5, Insightful)

 I'd rather reap the benefits of lower priced electricity.